Noise Levels in Arctic, West Warwick, RI | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Eastern Arctic sounds about 53% louder than Southern Arctic to the human ear, a 6.1 dBA gap.
+To the human ear, noise in central Arctic sounds about 9% louder than in southwestern Arctic, a 1.2 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?